 Using CEUS, we can confirm a mass is benign without a biopsy or surgeryRichard Barr

 Led by Dr Richard Barr, Professor of Radiology at Northeast Ohio Medical University, the team has been using CEUS since 1999 and, for the specific study, focused on 721 patients referred for contrast-enhanced ultrasound with 1018 indeterminate renal masses between then and 2010.
 Following CEUS examinations, 367 of the patients were spared biopsy, surgery or close follow-up.
 ‘Because all malignant renal masses have blood flow, if no enhancement is present, they are benign 100%,’ Barr explained.
 ‘If we exclude vascular abnormalities and infections – usually identified clinically – most masses with blood flow are malignant.
-Therefore, using CEUS, we can confirm a mass is benign without a biopsy or surgery.’
+Therefore, by using CEUS, we can confirm a mass is benign without a biopsy or surgery.’

 CEUS uses liquid suspensions of biocompatible microbubbles, which are slightly smaller than red blood cells, and are injected into an arm vein during an ultrasound scan.
-Each has a unique sonographic characteristic, enabling radiologists to use specific ultrasound contrast to see a contrast-only image, as well a standard image at the same time.
+Each has a unique sonographic characteristic, enabling radiologists to use specific ultrasound contrast to see a contrast-only image, as well as a standard image at the same time.
 CEUS does not expose patients to ionising radiation and the microbubbles present no risk of kidney or liver damage.

 Indeterminate renal masses are a common clinical problem with more than half of patients aged over 50 estimated to have at least one renal mass.
 Many renal masses are found incidentally during an imaging examination and most are benign simple cysts.
 The purpose of the research, ‘Evaluation of Indeterminate Renal Masses with Contrast-enhanced US: A Diagnostic Performance Study’, was to determine the use of contrast material-enhanced ultrasonography in the characterisation of indeterminate renal masses.